-- 1. Able to derive the kinetic gas equation, solve the numerical on critical constants and Vander Waals constants. - 2.
-Know the Vapour pressure, Surface Tension of liquid - 3.
-Can determine the crystal structure of NaCl, electro kinetic or Zeta potential, electrophoresis and electro osmosis of sol. - 4.
-Know the Law of mass action, Reactions of acidic radicals, Lewis acid and base concept.
+- 1. able to derive the kinetic gas equation, solve the numerical on critical constants and Vander Waals constants. - 2. know the Vapour pressure, Surface Tension of liquid - 3. can determine the crystal structure of NaCl, electro kinetic or Zeta potential, electrophoresis and electro osmosis of sol. - 4. know Lewis acid and base concept. - 5. know various properties of d-block elements.